 The dependent variable in this study was the final outcome, which was whether or not nursing students’ had a positive clinical experience (Sharif & Masoumi, 2005).
 The independent variables identified in this article included the nursing students, the places in which they had clinical experiences, the knowledge in which they attained from theory and clinicals, the observer, the researcher, and the teachers (Sharif & Masoumi, 2005).
 Conceptual definitions included the opinions of nursing students in regards to clinical experiences (Sharif & Masoumi, 2005).
 There were no operational definitions noted within the study.
 The controlled (independent) variable was the observer who was not known to the researcher or the nursing students (Sharif & Masoumi, 2005).
 The observer also was an extraneous variable, because he did not affect the study (Sharif & Masoumi, 2005).
 Intervening variables within the study included the nursing students and their knowledge, the head nurses that they were working alongside/under, and their teachers (Sharif & Masoumi, 2005).

 The design in which the project revolved around was a data collection technique (Sharif & Masoumi, 2005).
 The design was appropriate for the research problem because it surveyed what the problem was asking, which was nursing students’ opinions on clinical experiences (Sharif & Masoumi, 2005).
-Internal validity is addressed within the results section, as the results showed a theoretical practice gap among the students (Sharif & Masoumi, 2005).
+Internal validity is addressed within the results section, as the results showed a theoretical practice gap among the students (Sharif & Masoumi, 2005).A focus group design was used to investigate the nursing student’s view about the clinical practice.

 Sample

 The sample that is used within this research study is appropriate for the topic that is being considered.
 However, the sample that is being used is not representative of the population.
 Usually qualitative studies tend to use fewer than 50 participants (Rebar et al., 2011).
 Going off of the definition that is provided by the text there are too many participants within this study; however the complexity of the phenomenon at interest may allow there to be 90 participants in the sample being researched.
+Up until this point every sentence is cited, showing little original thought.
 Data Collection

 The data collection approach that was used in this study was a focus group method.
 According to the Centers for Disease Control (CDC) (2008), a focus group is defined as a group of 6 to 12 people who share similar or common characteristics.
 There are 90 out of 200 nursing students that were selected; 30 students from second year, 30 students from third year and 30 students from their fourth year of nursing.
 These 90 students were placed in 9 groups each with 10 students in them.
 This data collection approach is appropriate for this specific study.
 All of the students selected have begun their clinical experiences, and have some knowledge of what goes on and how they feel during a clinical experience.